Turkish proverb: "A cup of coffee commits one to 40 years of friendship."

 (May you live long!)

-Insider News, Deep Thoughts, Fun Stuff, Recipes, and General Deliciousness from the heart of Cupper's Coffee.
+Insider News, Deep Thoughts, and General Deliciousness from the heart of Cupper's Coffee, the best roaster around.